faust64/highwaytohell/README.md

 Give a look to `/var/lib/highwaytohell/.profile-sample`.
-Install your own copy as `/var/lib/highwaytohell/.profile` updating variables according to your own setup (do not forget setting the ones related to email relaying, as you would not be able to register an account without clicking some confirmation link).
+Install your own copy as `/var/lib/highwaytohell/.profile` updating variables according to your own setup (do not forget setting the ones related to email relaying, as you would not be able to register an account or trust email addresses without clicking some confirmation link).
 Make sure the profile you installed can be read by `hwth` (`chmod 0644` should do, preferably `root` owned).

 Having started service, the apiGW worker should be listening on your loopback, port 8080.
 Setup some reverse proxy (see `samples.d/nginx.conf`).
 Access